conudihedral4/nim/README.md

 # Nim
 A game of subtraction.
 Learn more about the math behind the game on [Wikipedia](https://en.wikipedia.org/wiki/Nim).

 Created for [ConUHacks](https://conuhacks.io) IV from 26-27 January 2019.
 See our [Devpost submission](https://devpost.com/software/nim-tgqpkd).

+We also created a browser port, which you can find at [this repository](https://github.com/conudihedral4/nim-js).

 ## Usage
 Open the file `nim.pde` in a Processing window and run the sketch.